-Research quality at the Baker Heart and Diabetes Institute
+Research governance and integrity at the Baker Heart and Diabetes Institute

 All Baker Institute researchers are required to foster and maintain a research environment of intellectual honesty and integrity, and scholarly and scientific rigour.
 They are required to adhere to all relevant codes of practice that apply to their work as well as the Institute's values.